apache/deltacloud/site/content/drivers.md

 </p>

 <p>
-In order to connect to vSphere, you need to set the API_PROVIDER environment variable or use the 'X-Deltacloud-Provider' HTTP header in the request to the vSphere host you want to use.
+In order to connect to vSphere, you need to set the API_PROVIDER environment variable or use the 'X-Deltacloud-Provider' HTTP header in the request to the vSphere host you want to use and the Datastore you want to speak to.
 For example:
 </p>

-<pre>API_PROVIDER="vsphere.hostname.com"</pre>
+<pre>API_PROVIDER="vsphere.hostname.com;DATASTORE-ID"</pre>

 <p>
 The username and password in 401 challenge should be the same as you use in the vSphere Control Center.